 Trump’s interview for Time Magazine as its “Person of the Year” on Dec.
 8, 2016, showed him expressing more sympathy for the plight of dreamers when he said, “We’re going to work something out that’s going to make people happy and proud.
 They got brought here at a very young age, they’ve worked here, they’ve gone to school here.
 Some were good students.
 Some have wonderful jobs.
 And they’re in never-never land because they don’t know what’s going to happen.”

 Just two days prior to his inauguration, Trump told “Fox & Friends” that he was approaching the situation with “a lot of heart.”

 “It’s a plan that’s going to be very firm, but it’s going to be a lot of heart.
 And we’re going to be looking into that situation,” Trump said.
 “That’s a very tough situation, but I think they’re going to end up being very happy.
 We’re going to have great people coming into our country, people that love our country.”

 During a press conference as president on February 16, Trump admitted that "DACA is a very, very difficult subject for me."

 "The DACA situation is a very difficult thing for me as I love these kids, I love kids, I have kids and grandkids, and I find it very, very hard doing what the law says exactly to do and, you know, the law is rough.
 It's rough, very, very rough," Trump conceded.

-And just prior to his first speech to a Joint Session of Congress on Feb.
-28, Trump responded to a question from George Stephanopoulos and indicated that he was open to giving DREAMers a path to citizenship.
+And just prior to his first speech to a Joint Session of Congress on February 28, Trump responded to a question from George Stephanopoulos and indicated that he was open to giving dreamers a path to citizenship.